COPRS/infrastructure/docs/user_manuals/how-to/RS Add-on - RS Core.md

 You will then be able to choose the namespace you want the stream to be deployed into by using the `-e stream_namespace=NAMESPACE` option on stream deployment.

+Be sure that the Kustomize's version used is at least V4.5.7 before deploying SCDF with the multi-namespace option.

 ## Uninstall

 > **Use IHM**